Confidence-Guided Data Augmentation for Improved Semi-Supervised Training: Experimental analysis

-The core novelty of our approach is data augmentation using a VAE trained on low confidence samples based on the baseline fully supervised predictions.
-For each dataset, we start by training and tuning the WideResNet-50 model on the labeled partition ($\mathcal{D}_{\mathcal{L}}$).
-We evaluate the obtained models on $\mathcal{D}_{\mathcal{REF}}$ to identify and select the low confidence predictions: $\mathcal{D}_{\mathcal{REF_{LOW}}}$.
+Our goal is to train a deep classifier on small datasets without pre-training on additional data.
+We evaluate our approach on RGB datasets with roughly 100-500 samples per class.
+We report average performances over three runs for \textbf{STL-10}\cite{coates2011analysis} and \textbf{CIFAR-100}\cite{Krizhevsky_2009_17719}.
+In all our experiments, $\mathcal{D}_{\mathcal{L}}$ (respectively $\mathcal{D}_{\mathcal{V}}$ and $\mathcal{D}_{\mathcal{REF}}$) constitutes 60\% (respectively 20\% and 20\%) of the input data.

-We experiment with difference confidence thresholds $\gamma$.
-The value that yields the best results is the lower outlier boundary of the reference prediction scores as defined in \autoref{eq:gamma}.
+The core novelty of our approach is data augmentation using generative models trained on under-performing samples that are selected based on the reference fully supervised model that is trained on the original data.
+For each dataset, we start by training and tuning the reference fully supervised classifier (i.e., $f_{\theta}^{FS}$ = WideResNet-50-2) using $\mathcal{D}_{\mathcal{L}}$ and $\mathcal{D}_{\mathcal{V}}$.
+We evaluate the obtained models on $\mathcal{D}_{\mathcal{REF}}$ to identify and select the low confidence predictions: $\mathcal{D}_{\mathcal{REF}}^{LOW}$ as detailed in the previous section.
+We experiment with different confidence thresholds $\gamma$. \footnote{The value that yields the best results is the lower outlier boundary of the reference prediction scores: $\gamma = Q_1 - 1.5*IQR$ where $Q_1$ is the lower quartile and $IQR$ is the interquartile range.}